Golf Strategy Optimization and the "Drive for show, putt for dough" adage: Modelling PGA players' skills from the ShotLink data

-A Trackman\textsuperscript{\texttrademark} profile provides, for certain explicit targets, and given the type of surface, an empirical distribution of the realization of the shots for the player (note that this does not take into account the roll of the ball and this assumes 2D trajectories).
-These profiles are what we consider in the remaining.
-More formally, we assume that the position of the balls in 2D, around a targeted point $(0,d)$, with $d\in [0,D]$, and from a surface $s$ (fairway, bunker, rough) is a random variable $X_{d,s}$ that can be described by a probability density function in 2D ($D$ is the maximum distance a player can target).
-More formally, we consider the sample space $\Omega:=\{(x,y) \in \mathbb{R}^2\}$ and we assume that $X_{d,s}$ follows a probability density function $f_{d,s} : (x,y) \in \Omega \mapsto f_{d,s}(x,y) \in \mathbb{R}_+$ for any $d\in [0,D]$ and for any $s\in \{fairway, rough, bunker\}$.
-The Trackman\textsuperscript{\texttrademark} profile from Figure \ref{trackman} hence represent samples from the random variables associated with the 5 distances targeted, from the fairway.
-In this work, we will not make parametric assumption about the functions $f_{d,s}$.
-Instead we will build upon empirical distributions assumed to be sampled from the corresponding random variables, for certain distances and for the different surfaces.
-These empirical distributions can be represented by a Trackman\textsuperscript{\texttrademark} profile.
-Hence in the following, we will consider that skills of the player, outside of the green, are given to us through a Trackman\textsuperscript{\texttrademark} profile.
+A TrackMan profile provides, for certain explicit targets, and given the type of surface, an empirical distribution of the realization of the shots for the player (note that this does not take into account the roll of the ball and this assumes 2D trajectories).
+These profiles are what we consider in the remainder of the manuscript.
+More formally, we assume that the position of the balls in 2D, around a targeted point $(0,d)$, with $d\in [0,D_{\mbox{max}}]$, and from a surface $s$ (fairway, bunker, rough) is a random variable $X_{d,s}$ that can be described by a probability density function in 2D ($D_{\mbox{max}}$ is the maximum distance a player can target).
+More formally, we consider the sample space $\Omega:=\{(x,y) \in \mathbb{R}^2\}$ and we assume that $X_{d,s}$ follows a probability density function $f_{d,s} : (x,y) \in \Omega \mapsto f_{d,s}(x,y) \in \mathbb{R}_+$ for any $d\in [0,D_{\mbox{max}}]$ and for any $s\in \{fairway, rough, bunker\}$.
+The TrackMan profile from Figure \ref{trackman} hence represent samples from the random variables associated with the 5 distances targeted, from the fairway.
+In this work, we do not impose specific distributional forms (e.g., normal distributions) for the functions $f_{d,s}$.
+Instead, we rely on empirical distributions derived from observed data, assuming these are representative samples of the corresponding random variables across specific distances and surfaces.
+Note, however, that parametrized distributions can also be incorporated within our framework through appropriate sampling techniques.

+These empirical distributions can be represented by a TrackMan profile.
+Hence in the following, we will consider that skills of the player, outside of the green, are given to us through a TrackMan profile.